mrdipeshashah/Apple-Watch-Health-Tracking-Data/README.md

 #### **Behavioral Segmentation (Pre and Post Stretching)**
 * **Focus:** Stacked bar chart categorizing all activity into tiers (Gym, Exploring, Travelling, etc.).
 * **Insight:** Shows the "Activity Mix" change over time, highlighting how intentional gym sessions have become the dominant driver of total volume.

+## STEP COUNT PLANNING AND FORECASTING

+Developed a strategic planning and forecasting tool in Google Sheets to help plan.
+It goes from insights into daily action.

+How the Google Sheet works:
+*